awsgamerguy/MacOSX/README.md

 ```
 How are you?
 What is this❔

 You can get a Free Mac VM in replit from this 😳.
 Acc ban will not happen.
-Run your Reply on the button below it.
-It takes 15 minutes to install.If you want to experience more, [click here](https://replit.com/@SenuGamerBoy/MacOSX?lite=1&outputonly=1) or click on the red button at the bottom right.
+Run your Replit on the button below it.
+It takes 15 minutes to install.
+If you want to experience more, click on the Blue button at the bottom right.
 I did not create some of the files in this.
 Because true owners deserve credits 😅
 ```

 ### Run On replit